Article from Bean's Trees and Shrubs Hardy in the British Isles

 'Citronella mucronata' from the website Trees and Shrubs Online (treesandshrubsonline.

-The text below combines and adapts the entries for the synonymous taxa Villaresia mucronata (Bean 1981) and Citronella mucronata (Clarke 1988).
+The text below combines and adapts the entries for this species in Bean (1981) and Clarke (1988), who treated it under the names Villaresia mucronata and Citronella mucronata respectively.

 An evergreen tree up to 60 ft high; young shoots downy, ribbed.
 Leaves alternate, of hard leathery texture like those of a holly, ovate or oblong, pointed, 11⁄2 to 31⁄2 in. long, 3⁄4 to 2 in. wide, entire on the flowering shoots of adult trees, spiny, much larger, and more rounded at the base on young ones, glabrous and dark glossy green; stalk 1⁄8 to 1⁄4 in. long, downy.
 Flowers fragrant, 3⁄8 in. wide, yellowish white and densely crowded in a cluster of panicles, each 1 to 2 in. long and produced in the terminal leaf-axils and at the end of the shoot in June.
 The individual flower, which has its various parts in fives, is almost stalkless, but the main and secondary flower-stalks are clothed with brown down.
 Fruit an egg-shaped drupe 2⁄3 in. long, containing one fleshy seed surrounded by a hard shell.
 Bot.
 Mag., t.
 8376.